hereisVaibhav/A.I-/README.md

 # A.I
-This is my first project on A.I using python
-Made by Vaibhav
+This is my first project on A.I (like Jarvis) using python Made by Vaibhav
 In this project I make certain modules to make it work perfectly like I use :->
 1. speech_recognition module inorder to recognizing the voice,